-GW’s interior design program offers a comprehensive study of the visual arts as well as in-depth instruction on design theory and technical and problem-solving skills.
+GW’s interior architecture and design program offers a comprehensive study of the visual arts as well as in-depth instruction on design theory and technical and problem-solving skills.
 Students study all types of habitable environments, ranging from small, basic residential spaces to larger, more complex commercial and institutional ones.

 A uniquely American art form, jazz is an essential part of the nation’s history and culture.
 Jazz studies is part of the Department of Music's Arts and Humanities program at the Columbian College of Arts and Sciences, and students study under the direction of GW jazz faculty.
 Coursework includes basic tune writing, a survey of jazz styles and an introduction to recording-studio technology.

 The music program within the Columbian College of Arts and Sciences offers a broad base for understanding music as an art form and as a social, economic and political practice.
 The department’s faculty of scholars and creative artists includes members of the National Symphony and Kennedy Center orchestras.
 All students, regardless of their majors, may perform with vocal and instrumental jazz groups, orchestra, choruses, bands, opera productions, chamber music groups and musical theater.